Infrastructure

 Electricity

-The region is served by two of the nation’s largest electrical service providers, Indiana Michigan Power (AEP) and Duke Energy.
+The region is served by three of the nation’s largest electrical service providers, Indiana Michigan Power (AEP), Duke Energy, and the Northern Indiana Public Service Company (NIPSCO).

 There are also many regional member-owned, member-controlled nonprofit electric distribution utility service providers in Northeast Indiana.